 Value for Money

-Many customers felt the prices were high relative to the quality of food and service received.
+Many customers felt the prices did not match the quality of food and service, leading to disappointment.

 3.0